pact-foundation/pact-ruby/README.md

 Short term:
 - Rename ConsumerExpectation to ConsumerContract????
-- Simplify set up for consumer
+- Simplify set up for consumer (Done)
-  - Move server spawning into to the "at" method
+  - Move server spawning into to the "at" method (Done)
-  - automatically register before and after hooks in consumer
+  - automatically register before and after hooks in consumer (Done)
 - Provide before and after hooks and a place to define the app for Pact configuration in producer (remove Rspc from interface of Pact setup)
 - Make producer state lookup try consumer defined state first, then fall back to global one
 - Put producer and consumer name into pact file